 MiniMax M2.7 is the first major commercial model to publicly document recursive self-improvement at scale.
-Earlier versions built the research agent harness that managed data pipelines, training environments, and evaluation infrastructure for M2.7 itself — handling 30-50% of its own development workflow with zero human intervention.
+Earlier versions built the research agent harness, managed training pipelines, and ran evaluation infrastructure — completing 100+ rounds of autonomous self-training that produced a 30% capability gain.

-On Kilo Bench, an 89-task evaluation for fully autonomous coding, M2.7 passed 47% of tasks — showing a behavioral quirk: it sometimes over-explores difficult problems, occasionally hitting timeouts, but also solving tasks that other models can't.
+On Kilo Bench (89 fully autonomous coding tasks), M2.7 passed 47%, showing a distinctive behavioral profile: it sometimes over-explores difficult problems and hits timeouts, but also solves tasks other models cannot.

 - Released February 5, 2026 by Anthropic